 Before we jump into the "where" let’s take a moment to understand why it’s important to recycle your cat’s litter box.

 It's generally recommended that you replace the litter box once a year.
 Read our post about how often you should get a new litter box to learn why.
-To recap quickly, most litter boxes begin to deteriorate after a year, with scratching marks on the plastic serving as breeding grounds for bacteria.

-If all 47.1 million cat owners throw out their cat’s box every year as they should, that’s a lot of litter boxes.
-Most litter boxes are plastic, which takes hundreds of years to break down, so every litter box that’s ever been tossed is still in a landfill somewhere.
+Most litter boxes are plastic, which takes hundreds of years to break down.
+Therefore, every litter box that’s ever been tossed is still in a landfill somewhere.

-For these reasons alone, recycling your litter boxes is a good idea.
-We only have one planet, so everybody should be doing their part to limit the negative impact we’re having on the environment.
-Recycling your litter box is an easy step you can take to help.
+We only have one planet.
+Everybody should be doing their part to limit the negative impact we’re having on the environment.

 Of course, investing in a good-quality box is a good idea in and of itself.
 A quality box will last for longer and be able to better withstand Kitty's claws.
-Also, making sure you have enough litter in the box is always a good idea.
-Most cats prefer not to reach the very bottom of the box as they dig, so enough litter can serve to protect your box and help it last longer.

 But regardless of how old the box is when it's time to replace it, recycling it rather than just putting it out in the trash is a good idea.
 So let's take a closer look at that.